ChainAsia/.github/profile/README.md

 # ChainAsia.org
-We are trying to build something innovation for SEA to improvie their well-being in Blockchain.
+We are working to create an innovative solution for Southeast Asia to enhance well-being through Blockchain technology.
 <img src="https://raw.githubusercontent.com/jhfnetboy/MarkDownImg/main/img/202408171104400.jpg"/>